prasadcode58/Plan-With-East-Asia/README.md

 # Plan-With-East-Asia
 A dynamic option selection page for a travelling agency site.
 <br/>
-This project is created using "React.js" with "JSX" and is locally build and bundled using "Vite.js".
+This project is created using "React.js" with "JSX", styled using "TailwindCSS" and is build and bundled using "Vite.js".
 <br/>
 The project uses color scheme from "Adobe Color", Site logo from "Flaticons" and is deployed on "Netlify".